 -

-Photovoltaic and wind power generation in one year
+Photovoltaic power generation and wind power platform

 [PDF Version]